 Who Can Participate:

 Participation is open to companies, academic institutions, and non-profit organizations (each an “Applicant”).
 References in this document to “you” shall refer to Applicant.
 Funding will not be granted to unaffiliated individuals acting on their own.
-Each Applicant must include at least one affiliated organization located in the Chattanooga, TN, or Kansas City, MO, metropolitan region.
+Each Applicant must include at least one affiliated organization located in the Austin, TX, Chattanooga, TN, or Kansas City, MO, metropolitan region.
 Employees of Mozilla, NSF, and their respective subsidiaries, affiliates, agents and their immediate families and people living in their households may not participate.
 Fund evaluators review Submissions.
 Fund evaluators shall not evaluate or review any Submission to which they have a direct connection, whether through employ, affiliation, partnership or other contractual obligation or relational context that creates the consensus amongst the Fund evaluators of a conflict of interest.
 Sponsor, at its sole discretion, shall determine eligibility of any individual or entity, and may disqualify any Applicant or individual participant at any time for any reason.

 The person making the Submission on behalf of an Applicant (the “Lead Contact”) must: (a) be at least 18 years of age; (b) identify himself or herself by name as Lead Contact and provide the names of all individuals or organizations participating in developing the proposal; (c) certify that he or she has the right to act on behalf of the Applicant; (d) agree to these Terms and Conditions (the “Terms”) on behalf of the Applicant, and (e) be a legal resident or citizen of the United States or hold a lawfully issued student visa, work permit, or other documentation entitling the Lead Contact to work or receive compensation for work in the United States.